 The reason is this: Broadcast TV is the most reliable medium for getting real-time news in times of crisis, surpassed only by a battery-powered radio (because that will work even if the power goes out).

 I live in Santa Monica, or basically, Los Angeles, CA. Last year we had brush fires so close that ash fell from the sky.
 This year we had riots and looters blocks away from our home and then more fires.
-Oh, then there's the pandemic of course.
+Then there was the pandemic of course and an election where we didn't know who our next president would be for days.

-In all of those cases, we relied on free broadcast TV to get the latest local news in real-time.
-Everything turned out fine for us, but live local TV coverage was key for keeping us immediately informed of the situation.
+In all of those cases, we relied on free broadcast TV to get the latest local and national news in real-time.
+Live local TV coverage was key for keeping us immediately informed of the situation.

 Therefore, I think it's a good idea for those who have strong TV signals in their area to have a TV antenna.
 That isn't everyone; many folks have weak TV signals which are pretty flaky too.
 But if you live in or near a large city, you probably can get free broadcast TV pretty reliably.